jinghaihan/vue-stream-markdown/docs/config/node-renderers.md

 - `node` - The parsed markdown node (typed according to the node type)
 - `markdownParser` - The `MarkdownParser` instance
 - `nodeRenderers` - The merged node renderers object
-- `mediumZoom` - The medium-zoom instance for image zooming
 - `indexKey` - A unique key for the node
 - `getContainer` - Function to get the container element
 - `isDark` - Dark mode state